VinSethi/tech501-week2/3-subnets.md

 # Steps to create the 3 subnet Architecture
 ## Step 1 - Create the Virtual network
 * Name the virtual network "tech501-vineet-3-subnet-vnet"
+* Make sure you create a new one everytime for a new project
 * Create a public subnet with a starting address of 10.0.2.0
 * Create the DMZ subnet with a starting address of 10.0.3.0
 * Create a private subnet with a starting address of 10.0.4.0